epinxteren/triviality-commander/README.md

 ```

-Now the original 'greetingService' service is overridden,

-if we execute the file we can:
+if we run the file, we can call the actual commands.

 ```bash